kaiuerlichs/exploring-social-networks/script/script.md

     - Space complexity?
         - O(bm) = O(Infinity)
     - Complexities are bounded by the state space size, which is 4039 nodes
-        - In a tree-based search, we would have the unbounded above infinite complexitites
+        - In a tree-based search, we would have the unbounded above infinite complexities
 ### Depth-limited Search with limit l (Tree-based)
     - Complete?
         No - If there only is a solution deeper than the limit, it will not be found